7 Most Difficult Languages to Learn in the World

 No other popular language sounds—or feels—quite like Japanese.

 A Japonic family member and a language isolated, the Japanese enjoy popularity among 125 million speakers.
-If you’re not sure why to learn Japanese, you can read career options in Japanese.
+If you’re unsure why to learn Japanese, you can read career options in Japanese.

-The Japanese grammar is uncomplicated since Nouns have no gender, no articles, and no plural forms: only two verb tenses, present, and past.
+Japanese grammar is uncomplicated since Nouns have no gender, no articles, and no plural forms; there are only two verb tenses, present and past.

-With only five vowel sounds and uniform phonetic orthography, it is moderately simple to pronounce.
+It is moderately simple to pronounce, with only five vowel sounds and uniform phonetic orthography.
 Like Chinese, Japanese requires that you master thousands of different elaborate characters.

-It has a two-syllable system and three independent writing styles (Hiragana, Katakana, and Kanji), which further complicates the learning process.
+It has a two-syllable system and three independent writing styles (Hiragana, Katakana, and Kanji), further complicating the learning process.

 It also has a highly contextual format that requires different forms depending on the situation’s formality.
 It is tricky to express yourself in a culture with such strict rules.